FAQs

 How will I be notified of my admissions decision?

-All applicants, whether admitted, waitlisted, or denied, will receive a formal admissions notification from the Graduate School of Arts and Sciences through a letter posted to their online application account.
-SSP will follow up via email to all admitted and waitlisted students.
+All applicants-whether admitted, waitlisted, or denied-will receive a formal admissions notification from the Graduate School of Arts and Sciences through a letter posted to their online application account.
+SSP will follow up with additional information specific to the program via email to all admitted and waitlisted students.

 Can I defer my admission once I have been accepted?